pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ---

-## Final Note
+### Final Note
 This essay is a valuable step—lucid, sincere, and urgent.
-But the way forward lies not in multiplying methods, nor in simply validating subjectivity, but in **recovering wisdom**, as the author aptly intuits:
+But the way forward lies not in multiplying methods, nor in simply validating subjectivity, but—as the author aptly intuits—in recovering *wisdom*.
+However, he misses the mark on what **wisdom actually is** and how it should be applied:

-> the capacity to order causes rightly,
+> **Wisdom is the capacity to order causes rightly, so that discerned intelligibility is purposeful.**
-> so that science is no longer trapped in the basement of matter,
+> When properly enacted, it enables “subjective science” to be situated and integrated within a hierarchical chain of causes.
-> but ascends—integrated—toward the light of final purpose.
+> The **final cause**, or *telos*, serves as the supervening pivot—constellating the successive integration of downstream causes according to its upstream priority.